alessio94/easyjet-leptons-met/bbllAnalysis/README.md

 - `share/`: yaml files containing configurations used by the components
   - `bbll-base`: where all the common flags are set;
   - `RunConfig-bbll`: configurations called by the executables (see below);
+  - `RunConfig-bbll-bypass`: configurations called by the executables (see below).
+Runs the code in "pass-through" mode aka no-skimming is applied;
   - `trigger`: list of the triggers to use per year.
 - `src/`: C++ code
   - `HHbbllSelectorAlg`: Find if the event pass the baseline bbll selection;
   - `MMCDecoratorAlg`: Compute the tau tau MMC mass;
   - `BaselineVarsbbllAlg`: Compute the baseline variables for the analysis.
-  - `SelectionFlagsbbllAlg`: Find if the event pass the baseline bbll selection;

 # How to Run